 I’ve made these lovely chicken strips several times, and all my family loves them.
 The recipe comes together quickly, and is so much better than fast-food chicken nuggets that there’s really no comparison.
 The coconut breading has a wonderful crispy texture and is delicious dipped in sweet chili sauce.

 - 1/2 cup coconut milk (or substitute any other milk)

 - 1 cup panko bread crumbs

 - 1/2 cup vegetable oil

 - 1 cup sweet chili sauce

-I usually turn the heat down just a little after each batch, to prevent chicken from cooking too fast on the outside before it is completely cooked inside.
-If this happens to you and you end up with chicken that needs a bit more cooking on the inside, simply place the chicken on a cookie sheet and bake it in the oven on 400 degrees for 5-10 minutes, or until chicken is fully cooked.
+- I usually turn the heat down just a little after each batch, to prevent chicken from cooking too fast on the outside before it is completely cooked inside.
+If you end up with chicken that needs a bit more cooking on the inside, simply place the chicken on a cookie sheet and bake it in the oven on 400 degrees for 5-10 minutes, or until chicken is fully cooked.
 (The oven is also a good way to keep your first batch of chicken hot while you are cooking the next batch.)

 - I served this chicken once with sweet chili sauce and roasted potatoes, and another day with honey mustard sauce and rice.
 It was great both ways.